Alex Verdugo Player Props: Red Sox vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks seventh in MLB with a collective 9.3 strikeouts per nine innings.
+- The 9.2 strikeouts per nine innings put together by the Reds pitching staff ranks eighth in MLB.

-- The Reds have the 27th-ranked team ERA among all league pitching staffs (4.96).
+- The Reds' 4.95 team ERA ranks 26th across all MLB pitching staffs.

-- Reds pitchers combine to allow 65 total home runs at a clip of 1.2 per game (to rank 21st in the league).
+- Reds pitchers combine to give up 67 total home runs at a rate of 1.2 per game (to rank 19th in baseball).

-- Weaver (1-2 with a 5.45 ERA and 37 strikeouts in 38 2/3 innings pitched) gets the start for the Reds, his eighth of the season.

-- In his last time out on Thursday, the righty went 6 1/3 scoreless innings against the St. Louis Cardinals while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.